FIRST VISIT AT THE DENTIST

 Primary teeth are certainly essential for mastication, but they are also very important in preparing the spaces for adult teeth.
 They serve as a guide for erupting permanent teeth.
 When your child looses a tooth too early, space can be lost for the adult tooth.
 It also delays the eruption of the permanent tooth.
 All this creates a higher risk of crowding and need for complex orthodontic treatment.

 With many cavities and/or abscesses, your child’s behavior and mood will be affected both at home and at school.
 It is necessary to repair a decayed tooth, even if it will fall out later.
-An extraction, after all, is never a desirable experience for your child and will necessitate the need of an appliance to maintain the space for the future adult tooth.
+An extraction is never a desirable experience for your child and will necessitate the need of an appliance to maintain the space for the future adult tooth.

 Your child doesn’t seem to have enough spaces for all the adult teeth?
 Don’t worry!
 We are well trained in that field.
 At every recare appointment, your dentist will review the positioning of the teeth.
 Since we see your child every 6 months, we are able to monitor their growth and we will be able to detect malocclusions early.
 Would you like to know more about straight teeth?
 Click HERE.